 Crucial to Know

 As I said at the start of the article, pacifiers are not a black or white thing.
-They have their upsides and downsides, and nobody but you, the parent, can make the choice for your baby.
+They have some benefits and some downsides, and nobody but you can make the choice for your baby.

 What do you think about pacifier use?
 Did your babies love them or hate them?
 What difficulties did you face when using a pacifier?